margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## The Age of Globality, the Age of Spirituality, the Age of Interconnectedness ##
-We live in the age of globality, where people exchange ideas more naturally. <br>
-We live in the age of spirituality, where people slow down and live more mindfully. <br>
+We live in the age of globality, where people exchange ideas more naturally.
+We live in the age of spirituality, where people slow down and live more mindfully.
 We live in the age of interconnectivity, where everything connects rapidly. <br>

 <br>